jk2908/drift/packages/solas/README.md

 - `+layout.tsx`: shared layout for a route branch.
 - `+page.tsx`: page component for a route.
-- `+endpoint.ts`: request handler for non-page routes.
+- `+endpoint.ts`: request handler.
+Can be placed in any folder and responds to all HTTP methods for its route path.
 - `+middleware.ts`: middleware that runs for the current route branch and is inherited by child routes.
 Parent and child middleware stack together.
 - `+loading.tsx`: loading fallback inherited by child routes.
 - `+401.tsx`: boundary for unauthorised responses in the current route branch and its children.